-Annual spending from the Organization's unrestricted, temporarily and permanently restricted invested funds is set annually by the Board of Directors - generally at between 3.5% and 4.0% of the fair market value of the accounts.
+Annual spending from the Organization's unrestricted, temporarily and permanently restricted invested funds is set annually by the Board of Directors - generally at between 3.5% and 4.0% of the fair market value of the accounts (though no amounts were appropriated for the year ended June 30, 2017).
 Over the long-term, VNRC expects its unrestricted, temporarily and permanently restricted funds to grow by an amount that exceeds the overall rate of inflation - an amount that will protect the purchasing power of the investment and endowment assets.